Programs & Events

 In ages gone by, community life was centered around the observance of celestial phenomena, with the consequence that the sites from which this observing took place would naturally be the place for celebrating life’s most significant moments.
 At Headlands, we’re stepping into the wisdom of this tradition with our first program of the New Year, during which we will highlight all the terrific phenomena coming toward us in 2017, designed to support all of us in our effort to find harmony in the greater rhythm of things!
 Though not required, we recommend you bring calendars and writing instruments so you can be a scribe of the stars all year long by knowing in advance how to center your year around meteor showers, eclipses, and all the other starry events unfolding overhead.
 During this program we will provide specific dates and times for the celestial highlights of the year, with viewing tips and the cultural history of the phenomena.

-In the heart of winter as we ready to celebrate love at Valentine’s Day, Headlands will host special guest Laz Slomivitz of the Gemini Twins out of Ann Arbor with his extraordinary project of setting the mystic poems of Rumi and Hafiz to song.
-From the cultural perspective, poetry is the closest we can come to the stars, and through this program, Laz demonstrates the beauty of such an idea.
-Tonight is an ideal date night for couples and individuals young and old, newly in love or celebrating the enduring romance of a fixed-star union!
-Guests to tonight’s program may bring snack and beverage and arrive early to catch sunset at 6 pm, or arrive 6:30-6:45 pm to park, get settled and wait for the show to begin, and stay late, because the Moon will touch the heart star Regulus in the midnight sky!
-“This is love: to fly toward a secret sky, to cause a hundred veils to fall each moment…”~Rumi
+In the heart of winter as we ready to celebrate love at Valentine’s Day, Headlands plans to host special guest Laszlo Slomovitz of the Gemini Twins out of Ann Arbor with his extraordinary project of setting the mystic poems of Rumi and Hafiz to song.
+Guests may bring snack and beverage and arrive early to catch sunset at 6 pm, or arrive 6:30-6:45 pm to park, get settled and wait for the show to begin, and stay late, because the Moon will touch the heart star Regulus in the midnight sky!
+Please check back for program details.